Raleigh Schools with Nursing Programs

 Associate of Applied Sciences in Nursing

 Students enrolled in the associate degree nursing program must complete 72 credits of required courses to graduate.
-This includes general education courses in anatomy, physiology, and psychology, as well as 49 credits in the major, such as nutrition, health-illness concepts, microbiology, and holistic health.
+This includes general education courses in anatomy, physiology, and psychology, as well as 49 credits in the major, such as family health, health-illness concepts, microbiology, and holistic health.
 Students are also required to participate in clinical training, either through the school's evening clinical rotation or through an approved facility outside of WTCC.

 Students who are already Licensed Practical Nurses (LPNs) also can earn an associate's degree in nursing through the advanced placement option, which increases their nursing skills and prepares them for the transition in responsibilities and roles.
 This option also requires 72 credits.